Krishnendu (Krish) Chakrabarty

 Prof. Chakrabarty is currently serving as an ACM Distinguished Speaker.
 He served as a Distinguished Visitor of the IEEE Computer Society for 2005-2007, and a Distinguished Lecturer of the IEEE Circuits and Systems Society for 2006-2007.
-He is also a recipient of the Humboldt Research Fellowship, awarded by the Alexander von Humboldt Foundation, Germany, in 2003.
+He is also a recipient of the Humboldt Research Award (2013) and the Humboldt Research Fellowship (2003), awarded by the Alexander von Humboldt Foundation, Germany.
 He

 holds two US patents (5790562, 8373493), and has several pending US patents.
 He served as Editor-in-Chief of IEEE Design & Test of Computers during 2010-2012.
 Currently he serves as Editor-in-Chief of ACM Journal on Emerging Technologies in Computing Systems.

 of the Journal of Electronic Testing: Theory and Applications (JETTA), and an

 Associate Editor of IEEE Transactions on Computers, IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems,

 IEEE Transactions on Biomedical Circuits and Systems, and IEEE Transactions on Circuits and Systems II.

 He served as an Associate Editor of IEEE Transactions on Circuits and Systems I during 2006-2007, and as an Associate Editor of IEEE Transactions on VLSI Systems during 2005-2009.